Mikhail Prokhorov 2012 presidential campaign: Campaign promises and views

 Prokhorov positioned himself as a liberal reformist.

 While running for president in 2012, he made a number of promises if he was to be elected.
-For domestic policy, Prokhorov promised to build more roads and railroad tracks, and increase the Russian standard of living to the point of it being higher than in the United States.
+For domestic policy, Prokhorov promised to build more roads and railroad tracks, and increase the Russian standard of living to the point of being higher than in the United States.

 As for foreign policy, his view was that Russia should create a closer partnership for trade with the European Union and a closer partnership with the Central Asian zone.
 He sought greater integration with Europe.
 Undesirable countries in his opinion are the "non-democratic" or human-rights- abusing regimes, of which he named Iran and Syria as the primary ones.

 If elected, Prokhorov promised to reinstate elections for Russia's governorships.

 Prokhorov promised to pardon Mikhail Khodorkovsky.

 Prokhorov promised to reverse the recent constitutional amendment that had lengthened presidential terms from four years to six.

 Prokhorov stated that it was his belief that the Prime Minister and parliament needed to be a strong counterweight to the presidency.
 He stated that he would select Alexei Kudrin to serve as his prime minister.

 Prokhorov promised to dismantle state control of the media and prohibit all forms of censorship and state control of major television and radio stations.
-This included selling-off state owned television assets.
+This included selling-off state-owned television assets.

 Prokhorov would require the government's top 200 officials to sell off their business assets.
-Speaking of his own business interests he stated, “When I become president, I will sell all my assets and I will pay all the taxes, and I will give more than a half to charity.”
+Speaking of his own business interests he stated, “When I become president, I will sell all my assets, I will pay all the taxes, and I will give more than a half to charity.”

-Prokhorov promised to dismantle large energy monopolies, including dismantling Gazprom.
+Prokhorov promised to dismantle large energy monopolies, including Gazprom.
 He also stated that he favored better relations with the European Union.

 He planned to, whether or not he won the presidency, lead a liberal free-market oriented party following the presidential election.
 In June 2012 he became the leader of the Civic Platform Party.